 3. Do you connect to the purpose of your job?

-This unsettling and uncertain time might have also made you realise what brings the most meaning to you personally, and as a result, maybe this is the time to consider taking your career in that direction.
+This uncertain time might have prompted you to think about what brings the most meaning to you personally, and to consider if you want to take your career in that direction.
 It’s important to question what truly matters to you and whether your work aligns to this.

 Try to go beyond simply looking at your company’s slogan and dive deeper into its values and mission.
 Your job should feel rewarding, meaningful and fulfilling.
 If you come to realise that your job doesn’t make you feel this way, now might be the time to find a role that better aligns to your own moral code.